 MS 10961/4 fol 5v: Anthropometry on Inishbofin, 1892

-The Manuscripts and Archives Research Library holds a diverse collection of photographs including:
+Manuscripts & Archives holds a diverse collection of photographs including:

 - MS 11332: the papers of John Millington Synge (1871-1909) contain a substantial number of photographs, including those that were later published as My Wallet of Photographs.
 These depict island life on Aran and the Blaskets, markets and fair days in Dublin and Galway, and the countryside of Co.
 Wicklow

 - MS 10961: the collection of Dr Charles R. Browne (186-1918) consists of six albums of images from the western islands, as well as scenes of Dublin and Trinity College.

 - MS 9649: the Michael Davitt (1846-1906) papers contain a large amount of photographs some of which serve as a record of Davitt’s extensive travels in Europe, Australia, New Zealand, the United States, Canada, South Africa, Russia and the Holy Land

 - MS 7890: the photographs in the Childers collection date mainly from the time of Robert Erskine Childers (1870-1922).
 They include family photographs, as well as those of politicians and others.
 There are also a substantial number of images of sailing, including photographs of the Asgard, which was used in the Howth gun-running episode of 1914

 - MS 10404: the O’Sullivan Beare collection containing later 19th-century images from East Africa